-In addition to their widespread civil applications, AIS technologies have already diffused into military operations [14].
-As early as 2003, the US Army launched jointly with the Defense Advanced Research Projects Agency (DARPA), the Future Combat Systems program, which was the largest and most ambitious planned acquisition program in the US Army's history [15].
+In addition to their widespread civil applications, AIS technologies have already diffused into military operations [12].
+As early as 2003, the US Army launched jointly with the Defense Advanced Research Projects Agency (DARPA), the Future Combat Systems program, which was the largest and most ambitious planned acquisition program in the US Army's history [13].
 The goal was to design an entire brigade equipped with hundreds of manned and unmanned vehicles that were connected with a super-fast and flexible battlefield network and thus capable of achieving unprecedented levels of interoperability and tactical coordination.
-In 2004, Defense Research and Development Canada initiated the AIS program, publishing its strategic plan to increase the autonomy and intelligence of military vehicles and systems [16].
-Key challenges targeted include the capabilities of these AISs to perform complex tasks through the comprehension of their unstructured environments with minimal human involvement, as well as the ability to learn, adapt, and exchange information between autonomous entities, and to achieve collective intelligence and enhanced J. Chen, J. Sun and G. Wang Engineering 12 (2022) 16-19 system effectiveness.
-More recently, DARPA's Collaborative Operations in Denied Environment (CODE) program also seeks to expand the mission capabilities of UAVs via increased autonomy as well as inter-platform collaboration [17].
-The US military is already integrating AlSs into combat through the Project Maven initiative, which has exploited (and demonstrated the power of) AI algorithms to identify targets of interest in Iraq and Syria [4].
+In 2004, Defense Research and vehicles and systems [14].
+Key challenges targeted include the capabilities of these AISs to perform complex tasks through the comprehension of their unstructured environments with minimal human involvement, as well as the ability to learn, adapt, and exchange information between autonomous entities, and to achieve collective intelligence and enhanced system effectiveness.
+More recently, DARPA's Collaborative Operations in Denied Environment (CODE) program also seeks to expand the mission capabilities of UAVs via increased autonomy as well as inter-platform collaboration [15].
+The US military is already integrating AISs into combat through the Project Maven initiative, which has exploited (and demonstrated the power of) AI algorithms to identify targets of interest in Iraq and Syria [4].